equalitie/ouinet-upload/README.md

   - ``seed`` uploads all files in the content directory to the local Ouinet client (assumed by default to be listening on ``localhost:8080``) so that it seeds their data to the distributed cache.
+Files in `.ouinet` data directories are handled specially.

     Use this if you want your Ouinet client to cooperate in seeding the content data to the distributed cache.